andrew/ultimate-awesome/README.md

 - [awesome-storyblok](https://github.com/storyblok/awesome-storyblok) - A curated list of awesome things related to Storyblok CMS.
 - [awesome-dotnet-winforms](https://github.com/tbolon/awesome-dotnet-winforms) - A curated list of of .NET libraries for Windows Forms (winforms).
 - [awesome-ai-seo](https://github.com/xaramore/awesome-ai-seo) - A curated list of awesome AI tools for SEO, including content optimization, keyword research, analytics, and more.
+- [Awesome-GenAI-Watermarking](https://github.com/and-mill/Awesome-GenAI-Watermarking) - A curated list of watermarking schemes for generative AI models.
-- [awesome-qubes-os](https://github.com/xn0px90/awesome-qubes-os) - A curated list of awesome qubes os links.
+- [awesome-desci](https://github.com/DeSciWorldDAO/awesome-desci) - A curated list of awesome DeSci resources, projects, events, articles and more .
 - [design-heaven](https://github.com/dimitrisraptis96/design-heaven) - :angel: Stunning open source design resources for designers and developers .
 - [awesome-neurips-2023](https://github.com/jacobmarks/awesome-neurips-2023) - Conference schedule, top papers, and analysis of the data for NeurIPS 2023!.
 - [awesome-cabal](https://github.com/kowainik/awesome-cabal) - 💫 A curated list of awesome resources for the Haskell Cabal build tool.